 One of the most important facets of sustainability involves social interaction, equality, and justice.
 One of the best ways to improve local society is through volunteer work.
-Working with local non-profit and service groups is a great way to build relationships outside of the College and to give back to the community of Gettysburg, Pennsylvania.
+Working with local non-profit and service groups is a great way to build relationships with the community of Gettysburg, Pennsylvania.

 Many of the sustainability clubs on campus are involved with constant volunteer work and community service.